There are three main factors that will determine your eligibility for flight compensation:

 The airline must be responsible for the flight disruption.
 Example of this include, technical malfunctions, airline staff strikes, operational issues and more.

-Any flight that has left a country belonging to the European Union.
+Any flight that has left a country belonging to the European Union or UK.
 Other countries that are protected are Iceland, Switzerland or Norway.

 If we are unsuccessful at getting your compensation, you will pay us nothing.
 This is because we work on a no win no fee basis.
 Our charge will only be taken upon a successful claim.
 We will deduct our fee from the compensation before payment is processed into your account.
 This way you will never receive and invoice or ever be out of pocket.